Indiana vesiculovirus: Properties

-Indiana vesiculovirus is the prototypic member of the genus Vesiculovirus of the family Rhabdoviridae.
+Vesiculovirus indiana is the prototypic member of the genus Vesiculovirus of the family Rhabdoviridae.
 VSIV is an arbovirus, and its replication occurs in the cytoplasm.
 Natural VSIV infections encompass two steps, cytolytic infections of mammalian hosts and transmission by insects.
 In insects, infections are noncytolytic persistent.
 One confirmed vector of the virus is the phlebotomine sand fly Lutzomyia shannoni.
 The genome of VSIV is on a single molecule of negative-sense RNA that has 11,161 nucleotides in length, that encodes five major proteins: G protein (G), large protein (L), phosphoprotein (P), matrix protein (M) and nucleoprotein (N):

-The VSIV G protein, also known as VSVG, enables viral entry.
+The VSIV G protein, also known as VSVG or VSV-G, enables viral entry.
 It mediates viral attachment to an LDL receptor (LDLR) or an LDLR family member present on the host cell.
 Following binding, the VSIV-LDLR complex is rapidly endocytosed.
 It then mediates fusion of the viral envelope with the endosomal membrane.
 VSIV enters the cell through partially clathrin-coated vesicles; virus-containing vesicles contain more clathrin and clathrin adaptor than conventional vesicles.
 Virus-containing vesicles recruit components of the actin machinery for their interaction, thus inducing their own uptake.
 VSIV G does not follow the same path as most vesicles because transport of the G protein from the ER to the plasma membrane is interrupted by incubation at 15 °C. Under this condition, the molecules accumulate in both the ER and a subcellular vesicle fraction of low density called the lipid-rich vesicle fraction.
 The material in the lipid-rich vesicle fraction appears to be a post-ER intermediate in the transport process to the plasma membrane (PM).
 After infection, the VSIV G gene is expressed and is commonly studied as a model for N-linked glycosylation in the endoplasmic reticulum (ER).
 It is translated into the rough ER where the Glc_{3}-Man_{9}-GlcNac_{2} oligosaccharide is added by a dolichol-containing protein, to an NXS motif on VSIV G. Sugars are removed gradually as the protein travels to the Golgi apparatus, and it becomes resistant to endoglycosidase H. When synthesized in polarized epithelial cells, the envelope glycoprotein VSV G is targeted to the basolateral PM.
 VSVG is also a common coat protein for lentiviral vector expression systems used to introduce genetic material into in vitro systems or animal models, mainly because of its extremely broad tropism.

 The VSIV L protein is encoded by half the genome, and combines with the phosphoprotein to catalyze replication of the mRNA.

 The VSIV M protein is encoded by an mRNA that is 831 nucleotides long and translates to a 229 amino acid-protein.
 The predicted M protein sequence does not contain any long hydrophobic or nonpolar domains that might promote membrane association.
 The protein is rich in basic amino acids and contains a highly basic amino terminal domain.

 The VSV N protein is required to initiate genome synthesis.